- Create an emergency plan

 - It gives you freedom from worrying that if anything happens to you, the person you care for will be contacted to check that their support needs are being met

 - The Carers Emergency Card will identify you as a carer in the event of an accident and details of that person are held on the system.
-Anyone finding the card (for example, emergency services staff) will be able to contact the Scheme, which is run by the Community Alarm Service
+Anyone finding the card (for example, emergency services staff) will be able to contact the Scheme, which is run by the Connected Care Service

 - Staff will look up the carer’s emergency plans in their records and put them into action

-The Community Alarm Service is operated by Haringey Council 24 hours a day, 365 days a year for residents who are elderly, disabled or vulnerable and may need to summon help at short notice.
+The Connected Care Service is operated by Haringey Council 24 hours a day, 365 days a year for residents who are elderly, disabled or vulnerable and may need to summon help at short notice.

 - Contact family or friends to inform them what has happened